EmmaRamirez/emmaramirez.me/src/articles/2024/component-api-design.md

 ---
-title: "Designing Component APIs"
+title: 'Designing Component APIs'
 date: 2024-01-22
 tags: [components, api-design]
-description: "Prop naming, sensible defaults, and the power of good slots."
+description: 'Prop naming, sensible defaults, and the power of good slots.'
 ---

 Prop naming, sensible defaults, and the power of good slots.